What is Chiropractic?

 The clinics offer the following payment options:

-BULK BILL under the EPC plans (GP referral required)
+BULK BILL under the CDM plans (GP referral required)

 HICAPS (private health insurance claims on the spot)